Dyne History, Family Crest & Coats of Arms

 Dyne is one of the thousands of new names that the Norman Conquest brought to England in 1066.
-The Dyne family lived in Sussex.
-The name, however, derives from the family's place of residence prior to the Norman Conquest of England in 1066, Dives, Normandy.
+The Dyne family lived in Surrey.
+However, there is no agreed upon origin for this name, so we will take a moment to explore the various qualified sources and summarize their thoughts.

 Early Origins of the Dyne family

 The surname Dyne was first found in Surrey where Robert le Dine was listed in the Pipe Rolls of 1201.
 A few years later, again in Surrey, Richard le Digne was found in the Curia Regis Rolls of 1222 and later again, Gilbert le Dyne, Dynes was found in Yorkshire in 1275 and 1284.
 The Subsidy Rolls of Worcester included a listing for Nicholas Dain in 1275.